-Delete the return values of targets in _targets/objects/
+Delete the output values of targets in _targets/objects/

 but keep the records in _targets/meta/meta